shurik179/yozh/docs/details/power.rst

 the top plate.
 See the section below for discussion of whether you need one or two batteries.

+**Warning**: Li-Ion batteries can be dangerous if not handled right! please make sure to place them with  correct polarity, and follow the instructions in the next section if you use two batteries.
+Always turn the power switch off before removing the top plate or doing any other work on the robot.

 It is highly recommended that you use batteries from a trusted manufacturer,